BentoBoxWorld/docs/docs/index.md

-!!! warning
-    **We are currently overhauling the documentation.**
-    Some information might be missing, invalid or outdated.
-    You may also encounter 404s, dead links or blank pages.
-    **The overhaul will span over the course of this week**.
-    - Poslovitch | May 25th, 2020.

 # BentoBox

 BentoBox is a platform plugin for island-style games like AcidIsland or BSkyBlock.
 It provides features such a island creation, team management, protection, etc. These games and features are added to BentoBox via addons that are like mini-plugins.
 Admins can customize their server to have exactly what games and features they want.